MArch MA(Hons) DLA

 BSc (Hons), MPhil, DipArch, RIBA

-Andrew is an expert in residential and urban mixed-use projects, and is currently focused on Kirkstall Forge, a major new community on the edge of Leeds.
+Andy is an expert in residential and urban mixed-use projects and is currently focused on Kirkstall Forge, a major new community on the edge of Leeds.
 He has also worked on education and cultural schemes including Drapers Academy, Southbank Centre, and the University of Southampton Transport Interchange.
-Andrew has a Masters in Environmental Design and has led environmental research projects both within the practice and with the UK Green Building Council.
+Andy has a Masters in Environmental Design and has led environmental research projects both within the practice and with the UK Green Building Council.
 He played a key role on the One Brighton ‘One Planet Living’ community and Peabody’s Retrofit for the Future projects, which have set new standards in environmental design.
 He is also a volunteer on architectural projects in the UK and Uganda.